amirblaese/drakify/README.md

     drakify('songname.wav')

- Listen to "backto.wav" for before and "backto_drakify<>.wav" for after versions showing my Drakify algorithm.
-The L and D suffixes stand for the drakifyL and drakifyD versions of the algorithm indicating limited and distorted versions.
+ Listen to "backto.wav" for before and "backto_drakify.wav" for after versions showing my Drakify algorithm.
+(The song is my 2017 remix to Steve James - Renaissance)

 ## Dependencies